 The PDC's commitment to spreading professional darts worldwide led to the Las Vegas Desert Classic being introduced to the calendar in 2002 and the arrival of the UK Open in 2003, which included a series of qualifying tournaments for professional players which now form part of the PDC ProTour.

-The first professional tournament in China was staged in 2004, and the worldwide development has continued with the inclusion of more international qualifiers taking part in the PDC World Championship - with countries such as Croatia, the Philippines, Japan, South Africa, New Zealand and Australia represented in the 2013 tournament.
+The first professional tournament in China was staged in 2004, and the worldwide development has continued with the inclusion of more international qualifiers taking part in the PDC World Championship - with countries such as Japan, Spain, South Africa, New Zealand and Australia represented.

 2007 saw the PDC introduce the ground-breaking Grand Slam of Darts competition, which features 32 players who have reached the finals of major PDC and BDO tournaments competing in Wolverhampton.

-The PDC also introduced the innovative internet-streamed Championship League Darts in 2008, while the PDC World Cup, a Pairs tournament featuring 24 countries, and Players Championship Finals events have also been added to the circuit of major televised events.
+The PDC also introduced the innovative internet-streamed Championship League Darts in 2008, while the PDC World Cup - a Pairs tournament featuring 24 countries - season-ending Players Championship Finals and The Masters events have also been added to the circuit of major televised events.

 The PDC also work with affiliated organisations for a number of region circuits worldwide, notably the DPA in Australia, SDC in Scandinavia, and in North America, where each region stages a series of ranking events each year which produces qualifiers for the World Championship.

-The expansion of the PDC across Europe led to the introduction in 2012 of the European Tour series of events, which has expanded to eight tournaments in 2013 being held in the UK, Germany, Austria, Gibraltar and the Netherlands which give leading professionals and emerging talents from across the Continent the chance to compete at the top level.
+The expansion of the PDC across Europe led to the introduction in 2012 of the European Tour series of events, which has expanded to nine tournaments in 2015 being held in the UK, Germany, Austria, Gibraltar and the Netherlands which give leading professionals and emerging talents from across the Continent the chance to compete at the top level.

-2013 has also seen the introduction of the World Series of Darts events, which began with the Dubai Duty Free Darts Masters and Sydney Darts Masters and see the world's top eight players spreading the professional game worldwide.
+2013 saw the introduction of the World Series of Darts, which began with the Dubai Duty Free Darts Masters and Sydney Darts Masters and see the world's top eight players spreading the professional game worldwide, with events in 2015 being also staged in Yokohama, Perth and Auckland.

 PDC Major Televised Tournaments